satishkumar-dhule/EA-SRE-prep/System_Design_Visual_Interview_Prep.md

 A **Publish/Subscribe (Pub/Sub)** system allows messages to be broadcast to a variable number of consumers (subscribers) that are interested in specific types of messages (topics).
 Publishers don't know who consumes their messages, and subscribers don't know who publishes them; they only interact with the message broker.

 **Core Components:**
 - 📝 **Publisher**: The component that creates and sends messages to the message broker.
-It "publishes" messages to a specific `topic`.
+It "publish-es" messages to a specific `topic`.
 - 🔖 **Topic**: A named channel or feed to which publishers send messages and from which subscribers receive messages.
 Topics categorize messages.
 - 🔄 **Message Broker**: The central component responsible for:
     - Receiving messages from publishers.